Introduction

 Board Thickness Considerations

 Edge plating tends to be more effective on PCBs with a thickness of 1.6 mm or greater.
 Thinner boards may not offer sufficient surface area for the plating to adhere reliably or perform optimally.
-Always consult your manufacturing partner regarding their specific capabilities concerning board thickness and plating requirements.
+Always consult your PCB manufacturing supplies regarding their specific capabilities concerning board thickness and plating requirements.

 Avoiding Sharp Angles